Protection from Online Falsehoods and Manipulation Act 2019: 2021 landmark judgement by the Court of Appeal

 The Singapore Democratic Party (SDP) and The Online Citizen (TOC) were the first few parties to challenge some of the Directions set upon them.
-On 14 December 2019, SDP was directed by Ministry of Manpower (MOM) to correct two Facebook posts and an article on its website, in which SDP advanced a position that there was a rising trend of retrechments among the Singaporean professionals, managers, executives and technicians (PMETS).
+On 14 December 2019, SDP was directed by Ministry of Manpower (MOM) to correct two Facebook posts and an article on its website, in which SDP advanced a position that there was a rising trend of retrenchment among the Singaporean professionals, managers, executives and technicians (PMETS).
 SDP filed an appeal to MOM, however was rejected.
 SDP then chose to apply to the High Court to cancel the order that is set against it.
 On 22 January 2020, TOC, as well as Singaporean activist Kirsten Han and Yahoo!
 Singapore were issued with correction orders by Ministry of Home Affairs (MHA) over the content they had posted on their platforms over the allegations of "Singapore prison officers carry[ing] out brutal execution method" by Malaysian-based Lawyers For Liberty.
-Similaly to SDP's case, TOC filed an appeal to MHA, however was rejected.
+Similarly to SDP's case, TOC filed an appeal to MHA, however was rejected.
 TOC then chose to apply to the High Court to cancel the order set against it.

 Both cases were heard separately, by different High Court judges, but had the same outcome: their appeals to cancel the orders were denied.
 However, in both cases, the judgement on the burden of proof differed.
 Justice Ang Cheng Hock in SDP's case found that the burden of proof is to be borne by the minister, while Justice Belinda Ang in TOC's case found that the burden of proof is to be borne by the party making the statements that were being corrected.